petergridge/CustomWidgets/README.md

 # Analogue Clock Widget
 Shows an old fashioned clock face with day and date.
+- localise the clock date by modifying these settings in the .dash config
+  - date_format_country: "en-AU"
+  - date_format_options: {year: 'numeric', month: 'long', day: 'numeric'}

 # RSS Marquee
 Shows a ticker/marquee style for rss feeds.